-To our knowledge there is no other equivalent app built for smartphone / tablet on any OS in any part of the world.
+To our knowledge, there is no other equivalent app built for smartphone / tablet on any OS in any part of the world.
 That’s certainly an achievement we’re proud of.

 Numerco wanted a slick, easy to use app that would help them stand out from their competitors.

-Although it has only a small user base, the data that Numerco collate on fuel pricing is useful for buyers, sellers, investors and financial analysts.
+Although it only has a small user base, the data that Numerco collate on fuel pricing is useful for buyers, sellers, investors and financial analysts.

 The original brief was to show pricing charts as simple images that could be pinched and zoomed.
 We immediately saw the potential for something much more powerful and developed an interactive graph that updates on-the-go and can be searched and analysed to the users delight.